masum184e/graphql_complete_authentication/README.md

 **Read (R):**

-- **Query Resolvers:** The API provides query resolvers (user for users, and admin and users for admins) to retrieve user and admin data from the database.
+- **Query Resolvers:** The API provides query resolvers (*user* for user and admin, also *admin* and *users* for admins) to retrieve user and admin data from the database.
 These resolvers enable reading user and admin profiles based on their IDs.

 **Update (U):**

-- **User Profile Management:** Users can update their profile profile picture.
-When users update their profiles, the API modifies their existing user records in the database to reflect the changes.
+- **User Profile Management:** Authrorized user can update their profile profile picture.
+When authorized users update their profiles, the API modifies their existing user records in the database to reflect the changes.
-- **User Reset Password:** When user forgot his password, a reset password link is sent to his provided email, here user have to update his password.
+- **User Reset Password:** When user forgot his password, a reset password link is sent to his provided email.
+By clicking on that link he will be capable to update his password.

 **Delete (D):**

-- **Remove User:** Admins have the capability to delete user accounts using the removeUser mutation.
+- **Remove User:** Admins have the capability to delete user accounts using the *removeUser* mutation.
 This operation deletes the user's document from the database.

 ## Dependencies